What is permanent life insurance & how does it work?

 Permanent life insurance is a type of life insurance policy that offers lifelong coverage, as long as you continue to pay premiums to keep your policy active.

-Permanent life insurance policies are more expensive than other types of life insurance because they offer a permanent death benefit, as well as a cash value component that acts as a tax-deferred savings vehicle.
+Permanent life insurance policies are more expensive than other types of life insurance because they offer a permanent death benefit, as well as a cash value component that may be a source of tax-deferred growth.

 There are many different subtypes of permanent life insurance, so it’s best to speak to a licensed insurance agent or financial advisor before choosing a policy.